peterblazejewicz/azure-nodejs-examples/src/azure-cli-gulp/README.md

-# Basic NodeJS Azure web job upload example
+# Azure CLI integration with Gulp

 Example NodeJS web job workflow for Azure:
 - start your work and test locally